mixpanel/docs/pages/docs/pricing/startup-program.md

 #### Will I receive help getting started with Mixpanel?

 Yes!
-We will provide self-serve resources to help with your onboarding, invite you to attend implementation webinars, provide access to our Mixpanel Community where you’ll be able to engage with other users as well as our team, and of course, our Support team is on hand to assist with technical questions.
+We will provide self-serve resources to help with your onboarding, invite you to attend implementation webinars, provide access to our Mixpanel Community where you'll be able to engage with other users as well as our team, and of course, our Support team is on hand to assist with technical questions.

 #### What happens after my 12 months in the startup program?